GM/T 0005-2021 PDF English

 specified in Annex A to test the randomness of the binary sequence sample group.
 A

 randomness test method corresponds to at least one randomness test item.
-If a

 6.2 Determination of sample passing rate